TheIttyBittyGalaxy/gambit/documentation/overview.md

+> 🚧 FIXME: This documentation is out of date.
+The example games have been updated with the new syntax and feature set.

 # Gambit

 Gambit is a programming language specifically designed for developing games.
 Alongside typical imperative features, it provides a declarative features for defining relationships between game objects.
 The core of this feature set are [Entities & Properties](#entities--properties)